Before You Deploy

 |---|---|---|

-If your project doesn’t use authentication, skip this section.
+If your project doesn’t use authentication, or your sign-in is a same-origin username/password form, skip this section.